stdware/qwindowkit/tests/windows/windowproc/README.md

 ## Native menu and WinId lifetime regressions

-`windows.windowlifetime` adds thirteen cases, each in an isolated process.
+`windows.windowlifetime` contains twenty-one cases, each in an isolated process.
 Eight menu cases use real HWNDs and native menu loops: cancellation, selecting Close, icon double-click, deleting the agent or window, recreating the HWND, replacing the agent, and a reentrant menu request.
 A fixed menu mnemonic drives selection